mar981/ChartField-Application/README.md

-# Termination-Program
+# ChartField-Program

+Implemented from (01/2018 – Present)

-- A Python application created for NYU Financial Systems Management meant to ensure cleared NYU users have access to the appropriate financial systems for university.
+- A Python application meant to flag any unwanted data entry in the University's in-house financial software.

-- Sole piece of software in the University that involves four of the major financial systems used by NYU such as; Peoplesoft, TouchNet, Payment Gateway and JEMs.
+- Prevents any time-costly- inconveniences for users, such as not accessing budget reports, that could arise from erroneous data entry.